McKesson (NYSE:MCK) Issues FY 2025 Earnings Guidance

 McKesson Trading Up 0.9 %

-McKesson (NYSE:MCK – Get Free Report) last posted its earnings results on Tuesday, May 7th.
-The company reported $6.18 earnings per share (EPS) for the quarter, missing the consensus estimate of $6.34 by ($0.16).
-McKesson had a negative return on equity of 262.63% and a net margin of 0.99%.
-The company had revenue of $76.36 billion for the quarter, compared to analyst estimates of $79.32 billion.
-During the same quarter in the previous year, the firm posted $7.19 earnings per share.
-McKesson’s quarterly revenue was up 10.8% compared to the same quarter last year.
-Equities analysts forecast that McKesson will post 27.59 EPS for the current fiscal year.
+McKesson (NYSE:MCK – Get Free Report) last released its quarterly earnings results on Tuesday, May 7th.
+The company reported $6.18 EPS for the quarter, missing analysts’ consensus estimates of $6.34 by ($0.16).
+McKesson had a net margin of 0.99% and a negative return on equity of 262.63%.
+The business had revenue of $76.36 billion for the quarter, compared to the consensus estimate of $79.32 billion.
+During the same period in the previous year, the company earned $7.19 EPS.
+The company’s revenue for the quarter was up 10.8% on a year-over-year basis.
+Sell-side analysts expect that McKesson will post 27.59 EPS for the current fiscal year.

-In related news, EVP Leann B. Smith sold 186 shares of McKesson stock in a transaction dated Tuesday, February 13th.
+In other McKesson news, CEO Brian S. Tyler sold 3,473 shares of the firm’s stock in a transaction on Friday, March 15th.
+The stock was sold at an average price of $524.55, for a total transaction of $1,821,762.15.
+Following the completion of the transaction, the chief executive officer now owns 43,445 shares of the company’s stock, valued at $22,789,074.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In other McKesson news, EVP Leann B. Smith sold 186 shares of McKesson stock in a transaction on Tuesday, February 13th.
 The stock was sold at an average price of $496.00, for a total value of $92,256.00.
 Following the completion of the sale, the executive vice president now owns 1,511 shares of the company’s stock, valued at approximately $749,456.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In related news, EVP Leann B. Smith sold 186 shares of the company’s stock in a transaction that occurred on Tuesday, February 13th.
-The shares were sold at an average price of $496.00, for a total transaction of $92,256.00.
-Following the sale, the executive vice president now directly owns 1,511 shares in the company, valued at approximately $749,456.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Brian S. Tyler sold 3,473 shares of McKesson stock in a transaction that occurred on Friday, March 15th.
-The shares were sold at an average price of $524.55, for a total transaction of $1,821,762.15.
-Following the completion of the transaction, the chief executive officer now owns 43,445 shares of the company’s stock, valued at $22,789,074.75.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Brian S. Tyler sold 3,473 shares of the company’s stock in a transaction on Friday, March 15th.
+The shares were sold at an average price of $524.55, for a total value of $1,821,762.15.
+Following the transaction, the chief executive officer now directly owns 43,445 shares in the company, valued at $22,789,074.75.
 The disclosure for this sale can be found here.
-0.21% of the stock is owned by company insiders.
+Insiders own 0.21% of the company’s stock.

 McKesson Corporation provides healthcare services in the United States and internationally.
 It operates through four segments: U.S. Pharmaceutical, Prescription Technology Solutions (RxTS), Medical-Surgical Solutions, and International.
 The U.S. Pharmaceutical segment distributes branded, generic, specialty, biosimilar and over-the-counter pharmaceutical drugs, and other healthcare-related products.